GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 <br>
 ## About the Data Set

 The data comes from [basketball-reference.com](https://www.basketball-reference.com/leagues/NBA_2022_totals.html).
 It's a summary of player stats data from the NBA 2021-2022 season.
 One thing worth noting about the data is that players who got traded mid-season will have three rows of data.
 One for each team they played for and another that combines those two rows for a total stats overview.
-The full glossary for each piece of data can be found below.
+The full glossary for each piece of data can be scrolled through below.
 <br>
 <ul style="height: 250px; overflow-y: scroll;">
   <li>Rk -- Rank</li>